Basic Install

 1. Download the install script to a directory of your choice.
 All AliasVault files and directories will be created in this directory.

-curl -o install.sh https://raw.githubusercontent.com/lanedirt/AliasVault/main/install.sh
+curl -L -o install.sh https://github.com/lanedirt/AliasVault/releases/latest/download/install.sh

 2. Make the install script executable.